drod-96/SyntheticDHN/README.md

 # Usability

 We propose a notebook file *main.ipynb* illustrating how to generate a random DHN and nodes heating demands.
 All code sources can be found in the folder *src*.
-We also note that this repository uses only publicly available data including Nantes outdoor temperatures, DPE classes range of consumption powers and class distribution taken from DPE data.
-DPE data files are not available in this repository but can be found on the ADEME [[link](https://www.ademe.fr/)] website.
+We also note that this repository uses only publicly available data including Nantes outdoor temperatures, DPE classes range of consumption powers and class distribution taken from ADEME data.
+DPE data files are not available in this repository but can be downloaded from the ADEME website [[link](https://www.ademe.fr/)].
 For more information, please refer to contact section.

 Some examples of generated DHN-like graphs: